 Behind the Neck Pain: What You Need to Know About Cervical Facet Joints

-Understanding Rotator Cuff Injuries and Treatment Options: What the Latest Research Tells Us
+Understanding Rotator Cuff Injuries and Treatment Options:

 Rotator cuff injuries are among the most common causes of shoulder pain, affecting both active individuals and those experiencing age-related tendon changes.
-While many people improve with physiotherapy and conservative care, others may require surgical repair—especially with larger tears or persistent dysfunction.
+While many people improve with physiotherapy and conservative care, others may require surgical repair – especially with larger tears or persistent dysfunction.
 Recent research has shed light on how different tear patterns, rehabilitation strategies, and treatment options can influence long-term outcomes.

 Types of Rotator Cuff Tears: Why Shape Matters